spoutn1k/unspacked-rs/README.md

 load_dc9bc243e421ca740f39ba3dd705f5298f1c20490a0ec9bb59e406b81d1f7181
 echo "Done !"
 ```
-Takes less than a hundredth of one.
+Takes less than a hundredth of one, on the same machine.

 ```
 $ time source ~/spacked.sh